-The manuscript is now in the second round of editing.
-Once I have polished the grammar and presentation and included required footnotes, it will go to an academic editor.
-Dr. David von Schlichten has agreed to take on that task and, apparently, is looking forward to his participation.
+The manuscript is now in the capable hands of Dr. David von Schlichten who has agreed to take on the task of a review from an academic perspective.
+He has been looking forward to his participation.

 Visit me now and then as I journey with Job and record his history and his message as clearly and as truthfully as I can.